 The North Face Ultra 110 GTX

 While the Gore-Tex lining keeps water out of the inside of the shoe, the mesh upper does tend to absorb water and hold it in, making it heavier and less breathable in damp conditions.
-So, if you tend to hike in wet weather often, you may want to consider a pair with a higher Water Resistance rating.
-They also scored only average for Durability, which was par for the course when it comes to hiking shoes vs a full-leather boot.
+So, if you hike in wet weather often, you may want to consider a pair with a higher Water Resistance rating.
+They also scored only average for Durability, which was par for the course when it comes to hiking shoes vs. a full-leather boot.
 If you're looking for something for overall performance though, and like the option of switching between hiking and trail running with the same pair, then these are the shoes for you.

 Read review: The North Face Ultra 110 GTX

 We've given our Best Buy Award goes to the Vasque Juxt for reliable performance at a moderate price.
 The full-leather upper is comfortable and lightweight, and the outsoles handle flat and rough terrain equally well.
 Its traction on solid ground and loose gravel is exemplary too, and at $110 the price is just right.
 We appreciated the casual styling and didn't feel out of place wearing this around town as well.